Nexmo/station/_tutorials/smart-local-numbers.md

 # Voice - Smart Local Numbers

 While toll-free numbers can be expensive, they're also one of the least personal ways to provide a customer with a way to reach you.
-So with that in mind we're going to replace your expensive toll-free number with multiple localized regional numbers.
-This will allow you to give your customers a friendly local number to dial, while saving you on expensive toll-free number rental costs.
+So with that in mind, we're going to replace your expensive toll-free number with multiple localised regional numbers.
+This will allow you to give your customers a friendly local number to dial while saving you on expensive toll-free number rental costs.

-Additionally, with the power of local numbers we will show you how you can take some smart steps to provide a more bespoke experience for anyone dialled in, while simultaneously collecting valuable information about your customer's ever changing requirements.
+Additionally, with the power of local numbers, we will show you how you can take some smart steps to provide a more bespoke experience for anyone dialled in, while simultaneously collecting valuable information about your customer's ever changing requirements.

 ## In this tutorial

 We will be creating an application for a fake transit authority, allowing users to dial in with a local number, instantly getting an update on their local transit system, and additionally allowing them to get an update on other cities as well.

-* [Create a Voice Application](#create-a-voice-application) - create a voice application using the Nexmo CLI and configuring answer and event webhook endpoints
+* [Create a Voice Application](#create-a-voice-application) - Create a voice application using the Nexmo CLI and configuring answer and event webhook endpoints
-* [Buy Phone Numbers](#buy-phone-numbers) - buy multiple, local numbers for the inbound calls
+* [Buy Phone Numbers](#buy-phone-numbers) - Buy multiple, local numbers for the inbound calls
-* [Link the Phone Numbers to a Nexmo Application](#link-the-phone-numbers-to-a-nexmo-application) - configure the voice enabled phone numbers to be associated with your Voice Application
+* [Link the Phone Numbers to a Nexmo Application](#link-the-phone-numbers-to-a-nexmo-application) - Configure the voice enabled phone numbers to be associated with your Voice Application
-* [Create a Web Server](#create-a-web-server) - create a webserver that can handle calls coming in
+* [Create a Web Server](#create-a-web-server) - Create a webserver that can handle calls coming in
-* [Receive an Inbound Local Phone Call](#receive-an-inbound-phone-call) - use your webhook endpoint to handle an incoming voice call
+* [Receive an Inbound Local Phone Call](#receive-an-inbound-phone-call) - Use your webhook endpoint to handle an incoming voice call
-* [Prompt for Other Localities](#prompt-for-other-localities) - use a menu to allow someone to also get information on other localities, as if they had dialled from a different number
+* [Prompt for Other Localities](#prompt-for-other-localities) - Use a menu to allow someone to also get information on other localities as if they had dialled from a different number

 ## Prerequisites